All Episodes

 I really wasn't.

-Because you saw this guy under pressure, she was constantly berating them and and brow beating him.
+Because you saw this guy under pressure.

 Sure.

-But clearly somewhere, and I'm very uncomfortable about talking about it, but it's important for people to know the truth.
+But clearly, somewhere, and I'm very uncomfortable about talking about it, but it's important for people to know the truth.

-Somewhere in the last year and a half, I've crossed through a f threshold and I've changed my mind, obviously.
+Somewhere in the last year and a half, I've crossed through a threshold and I've changed my mind, obviously.

-So your purpose is really to warn the American people she is not as she seems.
+So your purpose is really to warn the American people.

 No.